yoerisamwel/GWU-Project-4/README.md

   - **Enhance Personalization:** enable businesses to personalize the shopping experience based on regional basis.
 By analyzing past purchase history, businesses can deliver targeted product recommendations.
   - **Understanding Seasonal Influences:** understand how seasonal factors, and local events impact consumer behavior and purchasing patterns in different regions.

+## Visualizations
+For some insights into our dataset, feel free to check our visualization dashboard at [Tableau Public](https://public.tableau.com/app/profile/alaa.al.eryani/viz/Ecommerce_17070771557310/ProfitDashboard)

 ## Analysis

-- We have three models:
+We used three machine learning models:
   - Model 1: Linear Regression
   - Model 2: Ridge Regression
   - Model 3: Time Series Forecasts using Facebook's Prophet.

-##  📉 Results 📈
+## Results 📈 📉

 <!-- Hidden Pictures -->